-For safety and legal purposes, it is recommended to use a licenced asbestos removalist.
-In NSW, individuals are permitted to remove up to 10 square metres of bonded asbestos without professional help.
-When removing more than 10 square metres from a site, individuals are required to hire a qualified asbestos removalist or register with a NSW SafeWork bonded asbestos removal licence.
+For safety and legal purposes, Asbestos removal should always be carried out by a licensed professional.
+In WA, individuals are permitted to remove up to 10 square metres of bonded asbestos without professional help.
+When removing more than 10 square metres from a site, individuals are required to hire a qualified asbestos removalist or register with a WA SafeWork for a bonded asbestos removal licence.

-Any friable asbestos must be removed qualified asbestos removalists.
+Any friable asbestos must be removed by qualified asbestos removalists.

-- Wear PPE (Personal Protection Equipment) including respirator, dust mask
+- Wear PPE (Personal Protection Equipment) including a respirator.

 Archaeological evidence suggests that asbestos has been used since at least 2500 B.C.
 Asbestos mining and use soared during the industrial revolution.
 In the 1800s, chrysotile deposits were found and mined in Canada, while crocidolite was found and excavated in South Africa.